phzblue/Casual-Game-Project/README.md

 # Game Repository
-Each folder contain a the functionality source code and their demo link.
+Each folder contain a the functionality source code and their demo link (if applicable).

 # Cocos Creator Games
 - Hop Harvest